its-manas-01/todo-list/README.md

 # 📝 Todo List

-## Hi there 👋 I'm the Todo List Project!

 ### 💫 About This Project:
-This is a simple, efficient, and web-based Todo List application built with pure Core PHP—no frameworks, just clean code!
-It helps you organize your tasks and boost productivity with a minimal, user-friendly interface.
+A simple, efficient, and web-based Todo List application built with pure Core PHP—no frameworks, just clean code!
+Organize your tasks and boost productivity with a minimal, user-friendly interface.

 - 🚀 Add, edit, and delete tasks
 - ✅ Mark tasks as completed
 - 👀 View all, active, or completed tasks
-- 📱 Responsive and easy to use
+- 📱 Responsive and easy to use (with Bootstrap)

 ---